videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/render-media/optimize-video-track.md

   - real-time communication
 image: img/videosdklive-thumbnail.jpg
 sidebar_position: 1
 ---

 # Optimize Video Tracks - Javascript

-While optimizing for the best viewing experience, it is necessary to fine-tune the video tracks that are being used during the calls.
+To optimize the viewing experience, it's essential to fine-tune the video tracks used during calls.

-For the best fine-tuning experience, we have introduced the ability to pass a custom video track for the participant's media before and during the meeting.
+For an enhanced fine-tuning experience, we've introduced the capability to provide a custom video track for a participant's media before and during the meeting.

 1. [Custom Video Track](#custom-video-track)
 2. [Custom Screen Share Track](#custom-screen-share-track)

 ## Custom Video Track

-This feature can be used to add custom video encoder configurations, optimization mode (whether you want to focus on **motion**, **text** or **detail** of the video) and background removal & video filter from external libraries(e.g., [videosdk-media-processor](https://www.npmjs.com/package/@videosdk.live/videosdk-media-processor-web)) and send it to other participants.
+This feature allows you to incorporate custom video encoder configurations, choose optimization modes (focusing on **motion**, **text** or **detail** of the video), and apply background removal and video filters from external libraries (e.g., [videosdk-media-processor](https://www.npmjs.com/package/@videosdk.live/videosdk-media-processor-web)), then send these modifications to other participants.

-### `How to Create Custom Video Track ?`
+### `How to Create a Custom Video Track ?`

-- You can create a Video Track using `createCameraVideoTrack()` method.
+- You can create a Custom Video Track using `createCameraVideoTrack()`.
-- This method can be used to create video track using different encoding parameters, camera facing mode, and optimization mode and return `MediaStream`.
+- This method enables the creation of a video track with various encoding parameters, camera facing modes, and optimization modes, ultimately returning a `MediaStream`.

 #### Example